Better-Call-Paul/Inverse-Cramer-Trader/README.md

 ## Configuration

-Before using the application, you will need to configure it with your Alpaca API credentials.
-Create a file named .env in the project directory and add the following lines:
+Before using the application, you will need to configure it with your own Alpaca API and OpenAI credentials in the following lines.
 ```
-makefile
-Copy code
+API_KEY = "your_OpenAI_API_Key"
 APCA_API_KEY_ID=<your_alpaca_api_key_id>
 APCA_API_SECRET_KEY=<your_alpaca_api_secret_key>
 APCA_API_BASE_URL=https://paper-api.alpaca.markets